-Turn old books into functional decor with Mod Podge chalkboard medium!
-Use this stack of books for notes or just as a pretty display that you can draw on.
+Turn old books into functional decor with clear chalkboard paint!
+Use them for notes or just as a pretty display that you can draw on.

 Skills Required: None.
 Even if you’ve never crafted before, this is a very easy craft.
 You’ll simply be painting a clear medium on books.

 Hello, friends!
 I don’t know about you, but handmade gifts for the holidays are in full swing at our house!